2014 Rialto Channel New Zealand Film Awards

 The 2014 Rialto Channel New Zealand Film Awards was the third presentation of the New Zealand Film Awards, a New Zealand film industry award.
 The 2014 ceremony took place in Shed 10 on Queen's Wharf in Auckland on Friday 12 December 2014.
-It was webcast live on the nzherald.co.nz website, and later broadcast on the Rialto Channel.
+It was webcast live on the New Zealand Herald website, and later broadcast on the Rialto Channel.

 Nominees and Winners

 Moas were awarded in 28 categories in three groups – features, documentaries and short films.
 The 2013 category of Best Technical Contribution to a Short Film was dropped, and the new category Best Visual Effects added for 2014.
 The awards were dominated by the feature film The Dark Horse, which won six of its 13 nominated categories, including Best Film, Best Director and Best Actor.